city_hall

 In 2015, HUD, under President Obama, released new regulations, requiring an Affirmatively Further Fair Housing (AFFH) plan.
 In 2017, the City of Boston began to create a plan, but the Trump administration eliminated these regulations in mid-2020.
 Despite this change in HUD policy, the City moved forward with a plan.
 The Biden administration is now restoring regulations requiring an AFFH plan.
 In January 2022, after a multi-year process incorporating significant input from the community and fair housing advocates, Mayor Michelle Wu signed an Executive Order adopting the Assessment of Fair Housing for the City of Boston.

-The plan also serves, for the purposes of meeting HUD Fair Housing requirements, as the City of Boston’s Analysis of Impediments to Fair Housing.
+The Assessment of Fair Housing also serves as the City of Boston’s updated Analysis of Impediments to Fair Housing.

 2022 Assessment of Fair Housing